h-phil/i2pd-testnet-kubernetes/README.md

 ### Configure Calico IP pool

-As mentioned above we need make the I2P routers think have a public IP.
+As mentioned above we need to make the I2P routers think they have a public IP.
 For this we use calico to create a custom ip pool.

 Config: